Charlotte Deane: Honours and awards

 In 2007 and 2008, Deane was awarded an Oxford Teaching Award.
 In 2002 she was elected as fellow of Kellogg College and University Lecturer.
 In 2010 she was elected as Professor of Structural Bioinformatics and in October 2015 she was appointed Head of the Department of Statistics at the University of Oxford.
 She is the first female Head of department since the department was created in 1988.

 In 2014, Deane became Associate Head of the Mathematical Physical and Life Sciences (MPLS) division and the Deputy Head of the Division in 2018.

 Deane became a fellow of St Anne's College in 2015.

 In September 2019, Deane was appointed Deputy Executive Chair of the Engineering and Physical Sciences Research Council (EPSRC).

 As of January 2022, Deane joined Exscientia as Chief Scientist of Biologics AI.

 She was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to Covid-19 research.

+Deane was elected as a fellow of the International Society for Computational Biology in 2025.